 A double stone row measuring 120m long, including at least 32 small and medium-sized stones situated on a south facing slope with a sea view reveal.
 The row is orientated north east to south west and there is a kerbed cairn at the upper north eastern end.
-A gap between the visible end of the row and kerbed cairn is probably the result of robbing.
+A gap between the visible end of the row and kerbed cairn maybe the result of robbing but is more likely to be an original feature.
 The row stands near a long cairn, three stone rows, several round cairns, prehistoric settlements and field systems.

 |England Devon Dartmoor SX 66848 61345 Lat 50.436812 Long -3.8763352|

 Map showing the location of Brent Fore Hill stone row.